 This category goes to Etrade, primarily for their well-designed web site.

 Etrade has applications for Windows phone, iPhone, iPad, Android phone and tablet, Amazon Fire phone, and Kindle Fire HD.
 The iPhone app has the

 most features.
 The interface is easy to navigate.
 Users will find charts, a trade ticket, mobile check deposit, educational videos, and many other

 Scottrade has applications for Android, iPhone, iPad, and mobile web.
 The interface is intuitive and user friendly.
 Users can read market news,

 place an order, search for options, and look over position and account data.

 Etrade and Scottrade are tied in this category.

 Both brokers have FDIC-insured banks that offer deposit accounts with the standard insurance of $250,000.
 Both firms offer free checks and a debit

 card.
 In order to open a Scottrade bank account, clients must have at least $500 in a Scottrade brokerage account.

-Scottrade does not allow its customers to transfer funds out of a Scottrade brokerage account to an external bank account via ACH, although
+Scottrade does not allow its customers to transfer funds out of a Scottrade brokerage account to an external bank account via ACH (however, ACH originated

 Etrade has a slight edge in this category.